-The practice is required by law to maintain the privacy or your health information and report to you any breach of unsecured protected health information.
+The facility is required by law to maintain the privacy or your health information and report to you any breach of unsecured protected health information.
 We are also required to provide you with this Privacy Notice of our duties and privacy practices.
 We are required to abide by terms of this Notice as may be amended from time to time.
 We reserve the right to change the terms of this Notice and to make the new Notice provisions effective for all future protected health information that we maintain.
-If the practice changes this Notice, we will post the revised Notice on our website and at registration desks within our offices.
+If the facility changes this Notice, we will post notification at each office location and provide a copy of the revised Notice on our website.

-You have the right to express complaints to the practice and to the Secretary of the U.S. Department of Health and Human Services if you believe that your privacy rights have been violated.
-You may complain to the practice by contacting the Privacy Officer verbally or in writing, using the contact information below.
+You have the right to express complaints to the facility and to the Secretary of Health and Human Services if you believe that your privacy rights have been violated.
+You may complain to the facility by contacting the Privacy Officer verbally or in writing, using the contact information below.
+We encourage you to express any concerns you may have regarding the privacy of your information.
 You will not be retaliated against in any way for filing a complaint.

 VIII.
 CONTACT PERSON

 The facility’s contact person for all issues regarding patient privacy and your rights under the federal privacy standards is the Privacy Officer.
 Information regarding matters covered by this Notice can be requested by contacting the Privacy Officer.
-If you feel that your privacy rights have been violated by this practice you may submit a complaint to our Privacy Officer at the following address: Georgia Spine and Orthopaedics, LLC; Attn: Privacy Officer, 11650 Alpharetta Hwy, Ste 100, Roswell, GA 30076.
-The Privacy Officer can also be contacted by telephone at 404.456.5670.
+If you feel that your privacy rights have been violated by this facility you may submit a complaint to: